groupon/seedster/README.md

 An initializer is required to make Seedster work with your hosts, database, ssh config, and really drives everything that is unique to your application.

+The gem provides an initializer.
+Run:

+`rails generate seedster:initializer`

+This will create a file `config/initializers/seedster.rb` where you can begin putting in values for your application.
+The configuration is both for DB credentials, SSH credentials, but also the configuration of the tables you wish to dump.

-Create a file `config/initializers/seedster.rb` with content like this:
+The initializer looks like this:

 ```ruby
 Seedster.configure do |c|